-The Orchestra claims the HST public service bodies rebate on qualifying taxable supplies with a federal rebate factor of 50% and provincial rebate factor of 82%.
+The Orchestra claims the HST public service bodies rebate on qualifying taxable supplies with a federal rebate factor of 50% and provincial rebate factors which vary between various provinces.

 The Orchestra is also a GST/HST registrant, and it collects GST/HST on taxable supplies related to certain transactions.
 The Orchestra claims Input Tax Credits (ITC) on GST/HST paid or payable in respect of such transactions.